UWB-ACM/CTCI/Spring-2019/trees_graphs/SOLUTIONS_2019Spring.md

 to be connected, and connections (or _edges_) between nodes can be created and destroyed dynamically.

+It is useful to observe that a tree is a form of an undirected graph.

 Graphs are meaningful in the context of computer science because they are an excellent model for social interactions.
 Most social media interactions can be represented using graphs.